robotpy/robotpy-build/docs/troubleshooting.rst

 error: 'rpygen/__SomeClassName.hpp' file not found
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This occurs when robotpy-build has created a trampoline class for a child
+This occurs when semiwrap has created a trampoline class for a child
 class, and it is trying to include the header for the parent trampoline
 class.
 There are several reasons why this might happen.